Infisical/java-sdk/README.md

 ## Code style

-The Java code in this project should be formatted with [google-java-format](https://github.com/google/google-java-format).
+The non-generated Java code in this project should be formatted with [google-java-format](https://github.com/google/google-java-format).
 To run it for all the Java files in the project, use the following command:

 ```bash